MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 ### Report the unhandled exception as a runtime error

-If your application must keep running after an unhandled exception, you cannot report the exception as a **crash** in App Center but you can instead report it as an **error**.
+If your application must keep running after an unhandled exception, you can't report the exception as a **crash** in App Center but you can instead report it as an **error**.

 To do that, you can use the following code sample: